radiantlogic-v8/documentation-new/documentation/configuration/synchronization/common-properties.md

 If the Request all Attributes property is disabled, you must list the attributes that the connector should request and publish for the changed entries in the Requested Attributes property.

-To learn more about connectors, please read the document that describes [the change detection mechanisms available for LDAP directories](ldap-connectors.md).
+To learn more about change event detection mechanisms for directories, see: [LDAP and Active Directory](capture-connectors.md).